Intro to California

 Getting Around California

 California is the third-largest state in the United States, so the best way to see the full state is by renting a car to allow for day trips or road trips.
+With Discovercars.com, you can compare rental car offers and pick the one that suits you best from more than 500 partners.
 However, if you visit San Francisco in Northern California or Los Angeles in Southern California you can take public transportation via trains and buses.
 In fact, San Francisco boasts a famous cable car that is a tourist attraction.

 More than 200 languages are spoken in the state of California.
 English is the most spoken language followed by Spanish.
 California is considered one of the most linguistically diverse states in the U.S.